stronnag/mwptools/src/samples/wintz/README.md

 Place the resulting `wintz` / `wintz.exe` somewhere that mwp can find it.

+Note: You can download the Windows `wintz.exe` from [wiki assets](https://github.com/stronnag/mwptools/wiki/assets/mwp-misc-windows-exe.zip) .

 ## On POSIX platforms

 You can also use `wintz` on POSIX platforms (FreeBSD, Linux, MacOS).
-If you do not supply the `-xml FILE` parameter, it will return the Olsen name used on these platforms
+If you do not supply the `-xml FILE` parameter, it will return the Olsen name used on these platforms rather than translate it to the Windows name.

 ## Examples